GoogleCloudDataproc/spark-bigtable-connector/README.md

 ### Use with Data Boost (Preview)

-For read-only jobs, you can use Data Boost (Preview) serverless compute, which lets you avoid impacting your application-serving clusters.
+For read-only jobs, you can use Data Boost (Preview) serverless compute, a new compute option for Bigtable that is specially optimized for high-throughput pipeline job performance and production app serving traffic isolation requirements.
 To use Data Boost, you must create a Data Boost app profile and then provide the app profile ID for the `spark.bigtable.app_profile.id` Spark option when you add your Bigtable configuration to your Spark application.
 You can also convert an existing app